huangbong/resume/resume.md

     -   Founded the /r/tf2eastcoast gaming community and managed its administrators, game servers, and websites.
     -   Developed a Node.js tournament application with Steam OpenID and Amazon EC2 for on-demand game servers (see github.com/huangbong/tf2-ultiduo).
-    -   Our main server in NYC was among the top 100 most trafficked TF2 servers in the world according to gametracker.com.
+    -   Our main server in NYC was ranked among the top 100 most trafficked TF2 servers in the world.

 *   **National Institutes of Health -- Structural Biophysics Laboratory** (Frederick, MD)